CAFM-Blog.de | Operator Responsibility in Buildings: Duties, Liability, and Digital Tools

 What the Most Important Standards Practically Require

 DGUV and VDI/Guidelines: DGUV regulations specify testing procedures (e.g., DGUV V3 for electrical installations).
-VDI guidelines such as VDI 6022 are not laws but are considered the state of the art and are incorporated into the inspection requirements of authorities and insurers.
+VDI guidelines such as VDI 6022 are not laws but are considered the state of the art and are incorporated into the testing requirements of authorities and insurers.

-Important point: VDI guidelines are often considered the state of the art in practice and are used by authorities and insurers as a reference.
+Important Point: VDI guidelines are often considered the state of the art in practice and are used by authorities and insurers as a reference.
 Treat VDI requirements as practical duties, not just recommendations.

 Frequently Asked Questions